DigonGames/digongames.github.io/_posts/2015-05-15-switching-from-jest-to-mocha.md

 date:   2015-05-15 15:55:00
 author: hrparty
 ---
 We're a React shop at Digon Games.
 Our client is written in React, using the Flux design pattern.
-You might even say we're Facebook fanboys when it comes to front-end technologies.
 So, when it came time to pick a test framework for our client, we turned straight to [Jest](https://facebook.github.io/jest/).

 It didn't go very well.
 We struggled with Jest for a few months, and after yet another rage episode one afternoon, we decided enough was enough.
 We needed a better solution.